The polytope of all $q$-rank functions: The convex combination of paving q -matroids

 or none of them does.
-In the first case clearly every subspace $Y$ s.t. $\dim(Y)\in\{k+1,\ldots,s-1\}$ would then also satisfies this inequality and therefore we would get
+In the first case, every subspace $Y$ such that $\dim(Y)\in\{k+1,\ldots,s-1\}$ would also satisfy inequality \eqref{eq:mu-circuit-paving} and, therefore, we would get

-In the second case, we would declare all of those spaces $X$ to be $\mu$-dependent.
-All together this implies that the $\mu$-circuits are given by the collection of all $s_0$-dimensional spaces such that $s_0\in\{k+1,\ldots,n\}$ is the smallest dimension for which the inequality gets violated the first time and moreover that
+In the second case, we would declare all of those spaces $X$ to be $b$-dependent.
+All together this implies that the $b$-circuits are given by the collection of all $s_0$-dimensional spaces such that $s_0\in\{k+1,\ldots,n\}$ is the smallest dimension for which the inequality \eqref{eq:mu-circuit-paving} is violated the first time.
+Moreover,

-Thus, the maximal dimension of any $\mu$-independent space is $s_0-1<s_0$ and so $\mM$ is $\mu$-paving according to \Cref{def: mu_paving}. \end{proof}
+Thus, the maximal dimension of any $b$-independent space is $s_0-1<s_0$ and so $\mM$ is $b$-paving according to \Cref{def: mu_paving}. \end{proof}

-As a byproduct, we obtain the collections of the $\mu$-independent spaces and $\mu$-circuits of $\mM$.
+As a byproduct, we obtain the collections of the $b$-independent spaces and $b$-circuits of $\mM$.